1. Home

 • Increased chances of recovery after childbirth or prostate surgery

-It’s easy to practice Kegel training by following a few simple steps:
+It’s easy to practice Kegel training by following a few simple steps.

-Start by sitting in a comfortable position and visualising the muscles that control the flow of your urine.
-Tighten these muscles as firmly as you can, holding them for 3-5 seconds.
-You’ll feel a sense of the muscles lifting upwards as a result of this squeeze.
 Release the muscles, taking a few seconds to rest.
 Repeat this 10 times, and you’ve completed a Kegel strengthening exercise.
 It’s an easy activity to undertake throughout the day, whether at home or in public.

 Another version of this exercise is called the ‘squeeze and release’.
 Here, a rapid-fire movement increases the strength of the pelvic floor muscle and its response time.

 Sit in a comfortable position and visualise the pelvic floor muscles.
 Next, squeeze them as quickly as possible before releasing them without any attempt to sustain a contraction.
 Take a breather for 3-5 seconds before repeating the movement 10-20 times.
-Repeat this exercise 3 times throughout the day to continue building your pelvic floor muscles with regularity.

-5. Use the right continence management products during exercise
+Use the right continence management products during exercise

 With the right continence management products, you’re free to engage with any sport of your choosing, provided you make the most of pelvic floor strengthening activities and equip yourself with the knowledge of what’s best for your particular needs at each moment in time.